 4.

-If several charset rules are specified in a policy, Stronghold combines all character sets and removes duplicates before generation starts.
+If several charset rules are specified in a policy, Stronghold combines all character sets and removes duplicates before generation starts (for example, if the sets abcde and cdefg are specified, the resulting set abcdefg will be used for generation).

 Each charset rule is still checked separately.